 We started from Bangalore at 5.00 AM early morning to escape the Bangalore traffic.
 My husband loves driving early morning as you can cover maximum distance possible and reach out of the city before the traffic starts to pile up.
 The drive was a pleasant one.
 We had a wonderful time spotting animals in the Bandipur forest which is on the Karnataka- Kerala border.

 Ooty is a popular hill station located in Nilgiris and is also known as Queen of hill stations.
 Just as we drove into Ooty, we were welcomed by the tall eucalyptus trees and the soothing smell of eucalyptus plants.
 The view was beautiful too.
-We stopped at Aavin milk center for a hot cup of tea before proceeding to Ibis hotel for out stay.
+We stopped at Aavin milk center for a hot cup of tea before proceeding to hotel for ou5 stay.
 Ooty hotels, and I mean most of them, come along with gorgeous views since most are located around cliffs.

 After lunch, we took rest in our hotel and then in the evening we went in search of Mohan’s antique store in search of antique props for Rakshaskitchen.
 So if you are a prop hoarder like me, do visit this place when you visit Ooty.

 Next day we went on a sight-seeing trip of Ooty.
 People always feel that Ooty is a place for honey-mooners.
 But I say NO. We went to Ooty with a child and we really enjoyed the trip with her.